miliczivojin/miliczivojin/README.md

 # Hi, I am Živojin 👋

-I am a Software Engineering student at the Faculty of Organizational Sciences, passionate about combining technology with finance.
-My interest in finance was sparked through studying macroeconomics at university, where I realized how essential it is for everyday life and general literacy, and since then it has become a daily pursuit.
+Software Engineering student at the Faculty of Organizational Sciences with interests in software development, finance, and data-driven problem solving.

-I constantly seek opportunities to grow and improve, always striving to make my work meaningful and useful to others.

-I design and maintain information systems for our family business, Kombi Klub, a vehicle parts company.

-I am also a member of the Investment Club and FONIS at the Faculty of Organizational Sciences.
+Currently designing and maintaining information systems for Kombi Klub, a vehicle parts company.
+Active member of the Investment Club and FONIS, continuously learning and building projects that create real-world value.

+## 🚀 My Skill Set
 ---

 ### 🎨 Frontend